 Liaising with organisations both locally and globally, we offer expert advice and support in commercialisation and social enterprise, including help with academic consultancy services, the protection, development and licensing of ideas, new company and social enterprise creation, and seed funding.

-Draper Esprit is one of the most active venture capital firms in Europe, developing and investing in disruptive, high growth technology companies.
+About Draper Esprit: Draper Esprit is one of the most active venture capital firms in Europe, developing and investing in disruptive, high growth technology companies.
 We believe the best entrepreneurs in Europe are capable of building the global businesses of the future.
 We fuel their growth with long- term capital, access to international networks and decades of experience building businesses.
 Currently, Draper Esprit is a shareholder in a diverse portfolio of companies including Trustpilot, UiPath, Transferwise, and Graphcore.
-For more information please visit www.draperesprit.com Opens in a new window.
+For more information please visit www.draperesprit.com.

 PIC focusses on concentrated, fundamental investments, primarily in European small and medium sized companies.
 The team has extensive experience of identifying and investing in early stage, high growth trends and sectors, including tech and biotech.